Swarchal/CProcessR/README.md

 CProcessR
 ============

-Note: am biologist, no idea what I'm doing.
+:warning: am biologist, no idea what I'm doing.

 Package for the semi-automated processing of CellProfiler data in R. Aim to to get raw CellProfiler output into a simple useable dataframe.
 No effort should be made to write code for analysis or visualisation of the data - this is just for processing!